Math 403 Course Webpage

 term projects, must be typewritten using the provided LaTeX

-mathematics.
-In addition to the usual PDF files, LaTeX source
+part of mathematics.
+In addition to the usual PDF files,

-files for each of the homework assignments as well as each of
+LaTeX source files for each of the homework assignments as well

-responses in those files.
-I am happy to answer any questions
+filling in your responses in those files.
+I am happy to

-you might have about LaTeX, though you should consider asking
+answer any questions you might have about LaTeX, though you

 - Submit your homework and midterm solutions using Canvas